 - Flexible: Strong enough for heavy toppings but tender enough for a classic margherita.

-- Foolproof: No stand mixer, no fancy equipment—just simple ingredients and easy steps.
+- Foolproof: Just simple ingredients and easy steps.

 - Family-friendly: Perfect for pizza night traditions, letting kids roll and top their own.